Daarkosss/mushroom-identifier/README.md

 # Mushroom identifier

 Web app to recognize mushroom species from images.

+Features:
+- user authentication (registration and login),
+- uploading mushroom images for recognition,
+- saving uploaded photos of mushrooms in the database,
-It will also allow to comment on other people's mushrooms.
+- commenting on other people's mushrooms.

 ## Mushroom species translations
 | Latin                 | Polish              |